JavaScriptDude/Electron-Webview-Host-to-Guest-RPC-Sample/README.md

  ```

  The click on one of the three buttons at the top of the page to Pause, Play or loop play and pause.

+ This code is based on the the cool [webview browser](https://github.com/hokein/electron-sample-apps/tree/master/webview/browser) electron sample app written by [hokein](https://github.com/hokein).
+Props to you @hokein!